 IX-3 – Functioning - Meetings

-Upon convening by the President, the Executive Committee shall meet as often as the interest of the Association requires and at least once per year, physically or through any appropriate technical means by distance, teleconference, Internet, etc.
+Upon convening by the President, the Executive Committee shall meet as often as the interest of the Association requires and at least once per year, physically or through any appropriate technical means by distance, teleconference, Internet, etc. A quorum consists of one-half plus one of members of the Executive Committee.

 Any titular member of the Executive Committee who, without excuse, does not attend three consecutive meeting may be considered to have resigned.